Putting the team first - The Tribune

 Suryakumar Yadav and Co created history with an unprecedented third T20 World Cup win.
 Even though the team’s mantra is to not focus on personal feats, coach Gautam Gambhir deserves a lot of the credit for the win.
 He not only set up a unit filled with depth in batting and bowling, while also backing all-rounders, but also showed support for players who were struggling for form.

-“For me the only thing that matters is my unit.
+“For me no one matters, the only thing that matters is my unit.
 Players make coaches.
-This is my clear ideology.
+And, this is my clear ideology.
 I think Surya (captain Suryakumar Yadav) is on the same page, that’s why the fans have seen this day,” said Gambhir.

-He also spoke about the team’s intentions of getting big totals.
+He also spoke about the team’s intentions about getting big totals.
 “I would like the team to get out on 100-120, but the 150-160 score puts the team into a very defensive mode.
 We have 20 overs.
 Even after losing to South Africa, we didn’t change our approach.
+The best chance to give ourselves to win this World Cup was how we react when someone is close to 100.
 All of them in the dressing room bought into this mindset.
 The only way you could hit the big totals is when you’re putting your team ahead of your own self.
 Everyone in that dressing room was putting the team ahead of himself, and that is the reason why we could achieve something special like this,” said Gambhir.

-He dedicated the victory to former players Rahul Dravid, VVS Laxman and Ajit Agarkar.
+He dedicated the victory to his former players Rahul Dravid, VVS Laxman and Ajit Agarkar.
 “I think I should dedicate this trophy to Rahul bhai and then to Laxman.
 Because of what Rahul bhai has done to keep Indian cricket in such good shape.
 I have to thank him for everything he’s done during his tenure (as coach).
-And then Laxman for unconditionally doing so much for Indian cricket (as head of BCCI's Centre of Excellence), especially behind the scenes, because CoE remains the pipeline for Indian cricket.
+And then Laxman for unconditionally doing so much for Indian cricket, especially behind the scenes, because CoE (Centres of Excellence) remains the pipeline for Indian cricket.
 Third is obviously Agarkar (chief selector), because he does take a lot of flak and I’m thankful for the amount of honesty he’s worked with,” said Gambhir.

-Talking about selection, putting the team first was his only motivation.
-“I think you pick the team on trust and faith.
-You don’t pick on hope.
-So you don’t lose that trust and faith after four or five games,” he said.